 Come fall, your fireplace place will be the hottest spot in your entire house—literally and figuratively—so why not bring the Thanksgiving spirit to your mantel?
 Cynthia of Darling Down South went big with a pinecone wreath, faux pumpkins, and a garland made with rustic branches.
 While this space doubles down on accessories, its muted color palette prevents these decorations from upstaging the rest of the room.

 This tablescape from The Every Hostess reminds us why we love florals so much.
 Blogger Kaitlin Moss gives the simple bouquet an autumnal twist with a warm color palette and sporadic wheat branches.
-While this floral arrangement gives this table a serious wow factor, it’s accessorized with matching plates, gold flatware, and a slew of colorful candles.
+This floral arrangement gives the table a serious wow factor, and it’s beautifully accessorized with matching plates, gold flatware, and a slew of colorful candles.

-The only thing more terrifying than a poorly-designed tablescape is a silent dinner party.
-If you’re looking for a décor idea that does double-duty, take a look at this genius DIY project from Home Made by Carmona.
-Here, Ursula Carmona cuts out small leaf patterns, covers one side in a metallic paper, and writes down ice breakers on the other.
+The only thing more terrifying than a poorly designed tablescape is a silent dinner party.
+If you’re looking for a décor idea that does double duty, take a look at this genius DIY project from Home Made by Carmona.
+Here, Ursula Carmona cuts out small leaf patterns, covers one side in metallic paper, and writes down ice breakers on the other.
 With so many side dishes to chaperone, you might not have time to think of thoughtful questions.
 Don’t worry; these gilded leaves will look striking on their own.

 Wow With Wheat

 Just because flowers are a tablescape staple doesn’t mean they’re mandatory for your holiday spread.
 If you want to shake things up, take a cue from Neelam Gurm, who traded in the bouquet for a batch of wheat.
-The interior stylist and blogger masters the modern farmhouse look with vintage glasses, gold flatware, and a high-contrast color palette.
+The principal designer and Creative Director of Neelam Interiors masters the modern farmhouse look with vintage glasses, gold flatware, and a high-contrast color palette.

 When in doubt, you can’t go wrong with a good pumpkin motif.
-Julie Blanner gives this seasonal staple a cool yet, serene spin by creating a faux table runner with a bunch of mini white pumpkins.
+Julie Blanner gives this seasonal staple a cool, yet serene spin by creating a faux table runner with a bunch of mini white pumpkins.
 The festive accent is anchored by a strand of eucalyptus leaves, which oozes chill vibes.
-Consider this idea as a visual reminder for your guests to relax and enjoy the main course.
+Consider this idea a visual reminder for your guests to relax and enjoy the main course.